Tateda Station: Lines

 The station is served by the Asa Line and is located 2.9 km from the beginning of the line at Gomen.
 Only local trains on the line stop at the station.

 Layout

 The station consists of a side platform serving a single elevated track.
 There is no station building but the platform has a shelter for waiting passengers.
 Access to the platform is by means of a flight of steps.
 A toilet building has been step up under the elevated structure.

 Adjacent stations

 Station mascot

 Each station on the Asa Line features a cartoon mascot character designed by Takashi Yanase, a local cartoonist from Kōchi Prefecture.
 The mascot for Tateda Station is a girl in a blue flight attendant's uniform named Tateda Sorakochan (たてだ そらこちゃん).
 A statue of this mascot is located near the steps leading to the platform.
 The toilet building nearby also shares the aviation theme by having decorative propellers protruding from the roof.
-The choice of theme is based on the fact that Tateda near to Kōchi Airport.
+This choice of theming is based on the fact that Tateda is near Kōchi Airport.